scds/intro-spss/introduction.md

 ### SPSS vs Excel

-Whereas both SPSS and Excel can both do statistical analysis, they are vastly different.
+While both SPSS and Excel can both do statistical analysis, they are vastly different.

 Excel is a spreadsheet software, whereas SPSS is a statistical analysis software.
-The statistical analysis tools provided by SPSS are much more powerful, allowing for more complex analytics that Excel isn't capable of.
+The statistical analysis tools provided by SPSS are much more powerful, allowing for more complex analytics than Excel is capable of.